letsencrypt/acme-spec/draft-barnes-acme.md

 ~~~~~~~~~~

 A client responds to this challenge by signing a JWS object and provisioning it as a resource on the HTTP server for the domain in question.
 The payload of the JWS MUST be a JSON dictionary containing the fields "type", "token", "path", and "tls" from the ACME challenge and response, and no other fields.
-The JWS MUST be signed with the client's account key pair, and MUST meet the guidelines laid out in Section {{#terminology}} above.
+The JWS MUST be signed with the client's account key pair, and MUST meet the guidelines laid out in {{terminology}} above.

 ~~~~~~~~~~
 {